wngud0811/Deep_Learning_research_in_Military/README.md

 - I will find you

 ## SIM card or Phone copy
 - I am not sure Phone copy is possible for 4+G devices.
+SIM copy maybe possible.

-## Surveilance rather than cyber attacks & Bad internet connections.
+## Real surveilance rather than cyber attacks or Bad internet connections.
 ### Solutions
 - Try [Starlink](https://www.starlink.com/).
 Looks awesome in military if you are in isolate island, top of the mountain or somewhere odd.
-Divide your fee with your squad member.
+Divide your fee with your squad members.

 ## (Optional) Bypassing forced Mobile security application installation.
 (Testing)
 ### Solutions